slitzer/racing-lap-tracker/README.md

 Uploaded images are stored in `frontend/public/images` by default.
 Markdown content lives under `frontend/public/content` and is served from `/content`.
+Game and vehicle metadata can be placed under `frontend/public/GamePack`.
+Use the **Scan GamePack** button on the Admin page to import any `*.json` files found in these folders.

 ### Frontend